RoryEvansPhysics/DEMP-EvGen/README.md

 The Asymmetry class calculates asymmetry amplitudes based on Monte-Carlo data by Goloskokov and Kroll.
 The asymmetry objects are persistent between events.

+## Customrand Class

+A class to hold various distribution functions for randomly generated variables, such as scattered electron energy.
+These functions should be persistent between events, and will provide fast random numbers.